shahriar-shaon/Analyzing-American-Baby-Name-Trends/README.md

 # Goal
 To find out:
-1.Top ten highest-ranked American female names
+1. Top ten highest-ranked American female names
-2.Top ten highest-ranked American male names
+2. Top ten highest-ranked American male names
-3.Mostly given male name in a single year( top 10) 4.Mostly used a name in a single year
+3. Mostly given male name in a single year( top 10)
+4. Mostly used a name in a single year
-5.Mostly used name in last 101 years
+5. Mostly used name in last 101 years
-6.Classify each name's popularity according to the number of years
+6. Classify each name's popularity according to the number of years

 ![image](https://user-images.githubusercontent.com/119105391/208666416-a69abb83-f029-4f68-ad3a-ebc7abdc3208.png)